 Julie Larner has served as President of PJ Food Service, Inc. and Senior Vice President since 2004.
 Ms. Larner served as Senior Vice President, Chief Administrative Officer and Treasurer from 2001 to 2004.
-Ms. Larner has been with Papa John's since 1992, serving as controller for PJ Food Service, Inc. from 1992 to 1997 and its Vice President of Finance and Administration since 1998.
+Ms. Larner has been with Papa John's since 1992, serving as controller for PJ Food Service, Inc.

 Charles Schnatter has served as Senior Vice President and Chief Development Officer since 2001 and Secretary since 1991.
 Mr. Schnatter also held the position of General Counsel from 1991 to March 2002; he has been a Senior Vice President since 1993.
 From 1988 to 1991, he was an attorney with Greenebaum Doll & McDonald PLLC, Louisville, Kentucky, a law firm, which provides legal services to us.
-Charles Schnatter has been a franchisee since 1989.
+Charles Schnatter has been a franchisee since 1989